madhavlab/madhavlab.github.io/_pages/home.md

 <span>For open positions, see</span> [Jobs](jobs).<br>
-- We are looking for interested PhD and master's students to join our group.
+- <span style="color:#cc0000"></span> Email vipular@.

-<span style="color:#cc0000">We are looking for Research Interns this summer.
-More details </span> <a href="stuff/2024_sri" target="_blank">here</a>.
+<span style="color:#cc0000">We are looking for interested research students to work with us on audio LLMs and diffusion models.
+More details </span> <a href="stuff/2024_UGPs" target="_blank">here</a>.

 ### About
 The Machine Analysis of Data for Human Audition and Visualization (MADHAV) Lab  is a research group in the [Department of Electrical Engineering](https://iitk.ac.in/ee) at the [Indian Institute of Technology Kanpur](https://iitk.ac.in) set up and led by [Prof. Vipul Arora](https://vipular.github.io).

 Our group’s research interests lie at the intersection of the theory and application of machine learning - with a focus on applications in Audio and Physics.
-With a strong interest in the mathematical fundamentals and a passion for real-world application, our group aims on being at the forefront of the field, by carrying out impactful research in the following areas:
+Our group focuses in the following areas:

-  - Machine learning for audio signal processing
+  - Human Machine Learning
+      - Efficient data labeling
-      - Music analysis: explainable AI and domain adaptation
+      - Data efficient learning and adaptation
-      - Audio retrieval: representation learning
-      - Speech recognition: confidence estimation
   - Generative Machine learning
-      - Normalizing flows, adversarial learning, Monte Carlo, application in Physics (lattice QCD and statistical physics)
+      - Normalizing flows, adversarial learning, diffusion models
+      - Sampling methods: Monte Carlo, application in Physics (lattice QCD and statistical physics)
+  - Audio signal processing
+      - Audio LLMs: textless speech tokenization and fast search
-  - Time series analysis on sensor data
+      - Music analysis
+      - Speech recognition
+  - Other applications
+      - Image generation
-      - Sensor calibration: domain adaptation, semi-supervised learning
+      - Sensor calibration

 ### News